Board and Care

 Board and Care is a 1979 American short film directed by Ron Ellis and starring Richard Goss and Laura Jean Ellis.
-It won an Oscar at the 52nd Academy Awards in 1980 for Best Short Subject.
+It won an Oscar at the 52nd Academy Awards in 1980 for Best Short Film, Live Action.

 Premise

 Two teenagers with Down syndrome want to have a meaningful relationship, but are soon separated by circumstances and well-intended guardians.